Load constrained wind farm flow control through multi-objective multi-agent reinforcement learning: Further discussion conclusions

 While a time-averaged turbine response surrogate has inherent limitations in a dynamic environment, its primary purpose in this MARL framework is not high-fidelity accuracy, but rather to serve as a behavioural guide.
 The focus is to force agents to adapt their policies to the surrogate's dynamics, navigating the complex load trade-offs inherent in wake steering.
 By using temporal averaging, the objective shifts from precise DEL prediction to training policies that can interpret and respect structural boundaries under varying inflow.
 Although dynamic effects like yaw oscillations may be filtered out, the surrogate successfully shapes the agents' convergence toward safe yaw offsets.
 To address this limitation, a more traditional DEL computation method, such as rainflow counting, can be applied during evaluation.

 Although the agent seemed to learn policies that strive to respect a limit to how much they are allowed to deviate from a DEL baseline, the final agents should ideally be evaluated for more scenarios with a mix of turbulence boxes and random seeds in order to support a better understanding of how safe the policies are in terms of maintaining a limited DEL increase.
-This is to ensure that the learnt policies do not overfit to the pool of Mann turbulence boxes used, and to investigate the robustness of the policies.
+This is to ensure that the learned policies do not overfit to the pool of Mann turbulence boxes used, and to investigate the robustness of the policies.

-Furthermore, while this study focused on a single load channel, future work should incorporate multiple, potentially adversarial load channels to further test the stability of the MARL framework.
-Additional research could explore the edge case of 0\% permitted load increase and extend the architecture to larger wind farm layouts, requiring more diverse flow scenarios during training to manage the increased complexity of multi-turbine wake interactions.
+Furthermore, a natural step toward achieving higher technological readiness for WFFC solutions involves transitioning to higher-fidelity simulations, such as Large-Eddy Simulations (LES) \cite{wes-7-2271-2022}.
+Future research should also incorporate multiple adversarial load channels, explore the edge case of 0\% permitted load increase, and extend the architecture to larger layouts to manage the increased complexity of multi-turbine wake interactions.

 \ack This study is supported by the IntelliWind project, funded through the EU MSCA Doctoral Networks programme with grant number 101168725.
 The support is greatly appreciated.
 The authors gratefully acknowledge the computational and data resources provided on the Sophia HPC Cluster at the Technical University of Denmark, DOI: 10.57940/FAFC-6M81.